 The word of mouth communication, personal selling and customer personal contact, and public relation, and publicity for promoting health services were used by most Otona hospital.
 The rationale behind using word of mouth communication in promoting health services is that the health service has unique complex characteristics especially the aspect of intangibility.
-Medical staff believes that the greatest means of promoting health services is by word of mouth.
-Furthermore, promoting health services or products.
+Medical staff believes that the greatest means of promoting health service is by word of mouth.
+Furthermore, promoting health services is more problematic compared with other services or products.